- Search The Registry

 Joseph A. Booker

-Born a slave in Old Portland, east of modern, Arkansas Joseph Albert Booker was the son of Albert and Mary (Punchardt) Booker, who were slaves on the large Bayou Bartholomew plantation of John P. Fisher.
+Born a slave in Old Portland, east of modern Arkansas, Joseph Albert Booker was the son of Albert and Mary (Punchardt) Booker, who were slaves on the large Bayou Bartholomew plantation of John P. Fisher.
 Booker’s mother died shortly after his birth.
 According to one source, when Booker was three, his father, a man with “some knowledge of books,” died when his slave master whipped him to death for urging his fellow slaves to revolt by “teaching them to read.”
-At the end of the American Civil War, Booker, then a child was placed in the care of his maternal grandmother, Emma Fisher.
+At the end of the American Civil War, Booker, then a child, was placed in the care of his maternal grandmother, Emma Fisher.
 Even at this early age, he showed a remarkable aptitude.
 With the opening of public schools, he was one of the first pupils enrolled.

 He returned to his home in south Arkansas and turned his attention to full-time preaching.
-He soon received an appointment as State Missionary for the Arkansas Negro Baptist Convention and the American Baptist Home Missionary Society and was ordained as a Baptist minister by the “No. 2” Baptist Church at Portland on August 22, 1886.
+He soon received an appointment as State Missionary for the Arkansas Negro Baptist Convention and the American Baptist Home Missionary Society.
+He was ordained as a Baptist minister by the “No. 2” Baptist Church in Portland on August 22, 1886.
 Within the year, he was chosen as the first president of the newly established Arkansas Baptist College in Little Rock (Pulaski County), a position he would hold until his death.
 At the same time, he began a long tenure as editor of the state’s Black Baptist newspaper, the Baptist Vanguard, published in Little Rock.
 In June 1887, he married Mary Jane Caver.
 The couple had eight children.

 Booker undertook his new tasks with such spirit and determination that, before long, he became widely known for “his industry and culture” throughout the community.
 In 1891, he was one of the leaders in the black community’s opposition to the “separate coach” law.
-Throughout his life, he was one of the state’s strongest advocates for Black citizens’ “self help” education.
-At the same time, he worked tirelessly to foster a “spirit of good will” within the Black community toward the white establishment.
+Throughout his life, he was one of the state’s strongest advocates for Black citizens’ “self-help” education.
+At the same time, he worked tirelessly to foster a “spirit of goodwill” within the Black community toward the white establishment.
 In furthering these goals, he worked with Booker T. Washington and often hosted him when he visited Little Rock.
-From 1911 to 1913, he served on the Little Rock “Colored Vice Commission,” which sought to clean up Little Rock’s notorious red light districts.
+From 1911 to 1913, he served on the Little Rock “Colored Vice Commission,” which sought to clean up Little Rock’s notorious red-light districts.